Vurv78/Autorun-rs/README.md

 * Could load lua scripts before autorun.
   * Not supported out of the box, could add it yourself relatively easily
 * Separate AllocConsole that allows for running commands (See the help command)
+* Works for both x64 and x86 windows.
+(Tested on Chromium / x86-64 branch)

 ### Usage
 Get an injector (Make sure it's compatible to inject 32/64 bit code depending on your use).